CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 | volume | smallint | | |

 ### `ecocounter.flows_unfiltered`
-CAUTION: Use VIEW `ecocounter.flows` which includes only flows verified by a human.
+CAUTION: Use VIEW `ecocounter.flows` which includes only flows verified by a human (`validated` = True).
 A flow is usually a direction of travel associated with a sensor at an ecocounter installation site.
 For earlier sensors that did not detect directed flows, a flow may be both directions of travel together, i.e. just everyone who passed over the sensor any which way.

 Row count: 73
 | column_name | data_type | sample | Comments |